tigerfarm/tigclient/README.md

 And, the name needs to match with the Tiger Voice Client ID value (example: "david").
 See the following screen prints.
 This is how the Client links to the TaskRouter Worker configuration.

+Once configured, the agent can start their Tiger Voice Client: get a voice and TaskRouter token, and then set them self to available for a call, by clicking Go Online.
+When TaskRouter has a caller for the agent, the agent be given the option to Accept or Reject the call.
+If they Accept, they will be connect to the caller.

 <img src="Taskrouter-WorkerClient02.jpg"/>